xenon007/ai-engineering-hub/rag-evaluation/README.md

 # Evaluating RAGs!

-In this repo we provide astreamlined approach to evaluating Retrieval-Augmented Generation (RAG) systems.
+In this repo we provide a streamlined approach to evaluating Retrieval-Augmented Generation (RAG) systems.
 It includes tools for assessing response accuracy, relevance, and overall performance, helping you optimize and refine RAG models with ease.
 ---

 ## 📬 Stay Updated with Our Newsletter!